Plate tectonics gizmo answer key 2026

 1. Click ‘Get Form’ to open the plate tectonics gizmo answer key in the editor.

-2. Begin by entering your name and date at the top of the form.
-This personalizes your document and keeps track of submissions.
+2. Begin by entering your name and the date at the top of the form.
+This personalizes your document and helps keep track of submissions.

 3. Move on to the 'Prior Knowledge Questions' section.
-Use a world map to answer where active volcanoes and earthquakes are located, filling in the blanks provided.
+Use a world map to answer where active volcanoes and earthquakes are located, filling in your responses clearly.

-4. In the 'Gizmo Warm-up' section, turn on 'Show labels' to identify Earth's layers visible in the cross-section.
-Record your observations in the designated fields.
+4. In the 'Gizmo Warm-up' section, activate 'Show labels' to identify Earth's layers visible in the cross-section.
+Record your observations in the provided spaces.

 5. For each activity (A-D), follow instructions carefully.
-Observe plate movements, sketch before and after scenarios, and note boundary names and locations as prompted.
+Observe plate movements, sketch before-and-after scenarios, and note boundary names and locations using a world map.

-6. Ensure all sections are completed accurately before saving or sharing your filled-out form for review or submission.
+6. Ensure all sections are completed accurately before saving or sharing your document for review.

 Start using our platform today for free to streamline your document editing experience!